What Tech Recruiters Really Want to Hear

 - Digital-first communication preferences

-- Global talent pool competition
+- Global experience pool rivals

-- Results-oriented performance evaluation
+- Results-oriented effectivity evaluation

 Actionable Conclusion